Here are some things that may help you prepare for Sunday Worship & Song at Oak Bay United

 Community continues after Worship & Song with hot and cold drinks served by congregation members in the Community Hall.
 The Community Hall is on the ground floor of the church building, directly below the Sanctuary.

 Communion, also known as the Lord's Supper or Eucharist, is usually celebrated on the first Sunday of each month.
 It is up to you if you'll participate in the spiritual practice of taking Communion.
 In the United Church of Canada, all are invited and welcome to receive Communion; it is God's table, not our table - and there is a place for every person at it.

-Baptism is celebrated during a usual Sunday service following a meeting between Rev. Michelle and the person requesting baptism.
+Baptism is celebrated during a usual Sunday service following a meeting between one of the ministers, and the person requesting baptism.